f500/ansible-project_deploy/README.md

     project_deploy_strategy: "git" or "rsync"

-If you use the "git" strategy:
-- you must also set a repository
+If you use the "git" strategy: you must also set a repository

     project_git_repo: "git_repository"

-- you can set the git ref to deploy (can be a branch, tag or commit hash), defaults to "master"
+you can set the git ref to deploy (can be a branch, tag or commit hash), defaults to "master"

     project_version: "master"

-If you use the "rsync" strategy:
+If you use the "rsync" strategy: you must set the path to your local source

-- you must set the path to your local source (the default assumes your playbook is located in /ansible/ )
+The default assumes your playbook is located in /ansible/

     project_local_path: "../"